 CWRU and Uganda Clinical Trials Units

-The CWRU site, under the leadership of Dr. Michael Lederman, and the Joint Clinical Research Centre in Uganda are both active Clinical Trials Units via the ACTG international network.
+The CWRU site and the Joint Clinical Research Centre in Uganda, part of the Uganda-CWRU Research Collaboration, are both active Clinical Trials Units via the ACTG international network.
 Both units conduct multiple ACTG clinical trials, as is most feasible and beneficial for the available patient populations at the sites.